20 June 2017 by Anna Staford

 Going on a gap year trip can be an enriching and life-changing experience.
 It tremendously benefits personal growth and opens your eyes to the realities of the world.
 This is why it’s so crucial to choose a gap year travel destination that is right for you.

 During your gap year, it’s a good idea to select a country with a different language and culture, but you should also be aware of the risks and issues involved in going to a foreign country.
-There are a number of places in the world where it is safe to travel, but there are also some places that you might want to avoid.
+There are a number of places in the world where it is safe to travel, but there are also the most dangerous places that you might want to avoid.

 Here is a list of five of the most safest and five of the most unsafest countries in the world to spend a gap year.